Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning

-To address above issues, we revisit the incremental learning scheme to figure out whether we can build a edge-friendly incremental learning scheme with both good learning performance and very little computational cost at the same time.
-This starts with an empirical study on the knowledge intensity of the kernel elements of the network parameter.
-Inspired by the research on parameter-efficient fine-tuning \cite{he2023sensitivity, zheng2023regularized, ding2023parameter}, our empirical study is conducted, seeking to understand which parameters, specifically the elements within the convolution kernels, are pivotal for the learning process and this defines the “knowledge intensity” of the kernel elements.
+To address the above challenges, we revisit the incremental learning scheme to explore whether it is possible to build a low-cost incremental learning framework that achieves strong learning performance while minimizing computational and memory costs.
+Our method focuses on more resource-friendly Convolutional Neural Networks (CNNs) architecture, and begins with an empirical study to investigate which parameters, specifically the elements within the convolution kernels, are pivotal in the learning process, thereby defining the “\emph{knowledge intensity}” of the kernel elements.

-Specifically, the empirical study is informed by two paradigms: the sensitivity-induced assessment and the amplitude-induced assessment.
-The former leverages data-related gradient information to discern the sensitivity of different parameters to incoming data, while the latter employs the inherent model weight to explore the contribution of each parameter to knowledge capturing.
-Based on the empirical study, we find that the central elements within the convolution kernel play a more pivotal role in learning knowledge from data, which is particularly pronounced within the last few layers of the network.
+The empirical study is guided by two paradigms: sensitivity-induced assessment and amplitude-induced assessment.
+The sensitivity-induced assessment leverages data-related gradient information to evaluate the sensitivity of different parameters to incoming data, while the amplitude-induced assessment employs the inherent model weight to explore the contribution of each parameter to knowledge capturing.
+Based on the empirical study, we find that the central elements within the convolution kernel play a more pivotal role in learning knowledge from data, especially in the deeper layers of the network.
 This finding offers a valuable insight into developing efficient and effective incremental learning frameworks for resource-constrained edge devices.
 That is, selecting central kernel elements to maximize the plasticity of the network to learn on the new task data while freezing other kernel elements to keep stability on the old task knowledge would get a good balance between model incremental performance and training resource overhead.